unm-campus-histories/spaces/docs/essays/ortega-hall.md

 </div>

 > Preliminary drawings of Ortega Hall.
 First Picture showing the idea towards creating a better University.
 Second Picture shows the idea of roofs and bridges over the first level.
 Third Picture is a birdseye drawing of what the first level would represent in hallways, classrooms, and offices.
 Fourth Picture is a persons perspective from Smith Plaza looking at the potential building.
 Fifth picture shows lecture halls on the first level.
 Sixth Picture is a view of the two-story lounge for faculty members.
 [Source](https://rmoa.unm.edu/docviewer.php?docId=nmu1unma028.xml)

+___
+## Bibliography
+- Gugliotta, Terry.
+“Ortega Hall and the Center of the Universe.”
+CONTENTdm, 5 Mar.
+2012, econtent.unm.edu/digital/collection/ULPhotoImag/id/3352/rec/83.
+- University of New Mexico.
+Dept. of Facility Planning Records, 1889-, collection UNMA 028,Box  84.
+Center for Southwest Research, University Libraries, University of New Mexico.